-I wrote this article for my dear friend Debbie Lawson once upon a time a Yin student of mine before she saw her dream through to becoming an international empire selling ethical and sustainable yoga wear through her iconic Australian brand Dharma Bums.
-I remember the day clearly on the steps outside of a studio in Mosman in Sydney after class, her telling me about the fabric she’d sourced and her team would be 100% Australian made and not farmed off to a sweat shop somewhere overseas.
+The etiquette of yin yoga, I wrote this article for my dear friend Debbie Lawson once upon a time a Yin student of mine before she saw her dream through to becoming an international empire selling ethical and sustainable yoga wear through her iconic Australian brand Dharma Bums.
+I remember the day clearly on the steps outside of a studio in Mosman in Sydney after class, her telling me about the fabric she’d sourced and her team would be 100% Australian made and not farmed off to a sweatshop somewhere overseas.

 When I visited Sydney just 4 years later, Debbie had moved her crew into an enormous building in Sydney and her excitement was no less palpable.
-She still attended my Sydney workshop that summer bless her and am grateful to have this bright entrepreneur and friend in my life.
-There’s so much that goes on in a woman’s life that doesn’t get revealed behind the glamour of a story (as we both well know) but for now I celebrate the success of this bright star.
+She still attended my Sydney workshop that summer, bless her, I and am grateful to have this bright entrepreneur and friend in my life.
+There’s so much that goes on in a woman’s life that doesn’t get revealed behind the glamour of a story (as we both well know) but for now, I celebrate the success of this bright star.

 Certified to practice the way my body intended